encord-team/encord-client-python/docs/source/general_concepts.rst

 Project
 =======
-The space where ontology information, labels, annotations, and reviews live.
+The space where labels, annotations, and reviews live.
 Projects can be linked to multiple datasets.
 For a |platform| specific introduction, please refer to the |platform| :xref:`project` page.